hongpham/Workshop-Protect-your-IoT-fleet/Module 3: Detect and response to a compromised device/README.md

 <img src="../images/snsdetect.png"/>

-> You will need to create IAM role in advance.
-Make sure that the IAM role will need to grant permission for Device Defender to publish to this topic.
-Attach **AWSIoTDeviceDefenderPublishFindingsToSNSMitigationAction** managed policy to this role should be efficient.
 > Don't forget to subscribe your email to this new SNS topic to receive an email when Device Defender alerts a violation.

 Now you need to attach this security profile to a target.
 A target can be a thing, or a thing group.
 For simplicity, we will attach this security profile with **All things** for now.